“..without the technological expertise Oxford Optronix provides, we could not perform [our] studies”

 Note: this list contains a mix of articles citing the use of OxyLite™ and OxyFlo™ monitors in isolation, as well as articles citing their simultaneous use for multi-parameter monitoring.

-Selected recent journal articles highlighting the combined use of OxyLite™ and OxyFlo™:
+Recent journal articles highlighting the combined use of OxyLite™ and OxyFlo™ monitors:

 Chen SM, Phuagkhaopong S, Fang C, Wu JCC, Huang YH, Vivithanaporn P, Lin HH and Tsai CY (2019).
 Dose-Dependent Acute Circulatory Fates Elicited by Cadmium Are Mediated by Differential Engagements of Cardiovascular Regulatory Mechanisms in Brain.
 Front Physiol.
 10, 772